 It's supposed to look like this:

-It went viral not like in KIDS but equally disgusting if you ask me.
-I don't find it funny, the song is not pleasant and how did it go viral?
 I was out with my sister last Friday to talk shop and have a beer at a local sports bar.
 And for the 9 patrons in the bar the music was way too loud and no one was dancing.
 We had to suffer the "Harlem Shake" for what felt like 15 minutes.
 Okay maybe more like 5 minutes but that's 4 minutes and 59 seconds too long.

 Today we had a staff in-service day.
 You know, where teachers collaborate on stuff, do workshops and discuss up coming events.
 It seems that one of the departments is a pretty tight knit group.
 So though I can't stand the song it was nice to see camaraderie.
 Also, for all those kids that think teachers are no fun and all fuddy-duddys; take that.
 Older doesn't mean uncool, boring or unsympathetic.